LordVGames/LordsStarstormEdits/Thunderstore/Package Files/README.md

 - Knight's skill descriptions have the numbers filled in
 - - The banner numbers might seem super specific, but the % increases I saw ingame were different from what the code said so I went with what I saw ingame
 - Knight has his (currently unused) passive buff ward
-- Removed the broken achievements attached to X4 stimulant and insecticide so they can appear in runs again
-- Fixed other modded enemies spawning during elite events causing hordes of themselves to spawn
 - Fixed stormborn TP effects not going away when the storm ends